Photo Courtesy of Don Meahan

 Friday – Sunday | Alyeska Resort

 Description: This three-day program is designed for competitive freeride athletes ages 12-18.
-Friday training will focus on fundamentals and gate training.
-Athletes in the program are invited and must place their intent to compete in at least 1 Regional Freeride competition.
-Friday night training will focus on fundamentals and gate training.
+Friday night training will alternate between freestyle and race training.
+Athletes are selected during tryouts in the spring and must compete in at least 1 IFSA sanctioned freeride competition.

 Includes: Winter Break Camp